 Greatest Renaissance Paintings (c.1400-1550)

-A list of the most important pictures of the Renaissance and Mannerist periods in Europe.
+A list of the most important pictures of the Italian Renaissance together with the most famous masterpieces of Mannerism.

 Renaissance art would not have happened without the contributions of earlier art movements, their painters and sculptors.
 Proto-Renaissance art, for instance, was indebted to 13th century Gothic art and Gothic sculpture - the latter also being a major influence on Giotto (1267-1337) and his revolutionary Scrovegni Chapel frescoes.
 See: The Betrayal of Christ (Kiss of Judas) (1305) and The Lamentation of Christ (1305).
 The later International Gothic, a style associated with the Royal Courts of various European monarchs, was also very influential, as was the conservative Italian Sienese School of Painting, led by Duccio di Buoninsegna (c.1255-1319), creator of the Stroganoff Madonna and Child and the Maesta Altarpiece.
 Papal patronage, as well as support from dynasties like the Medici family in Florence, was another important factor in ensuring the growth and success of Pre-Renaissance painting during the 14th century.